-Subsequently, each of the Participants entered into the Master District Contract pursuant to which the Master District acts as the regional provider of the water and wastewater services and is obligated to design, acquire, construct, extend, own, operate and maintain all water supply and wastewater treatment facilities, originally including: (i) a 24-inch water transmission main which conveys water from the elevated storage tank to the Service Area; (ii) a chlorine injection system; and (iii) water capacity necessary to serve the Service Area (all hereinafter collectively referred to as the "Master District Facilities").
+Subsequently, each of the Participants entered into the Master District Contract pursuant to which the Master District acts as the regional provider of the water and wastewater services and is obligated to design, acquire, construct, extend, own, operate, and maintain all water supply and wastewater treatment facilities, originally including: (i) a 24-inch water transmission main which conveys water from the elevated storage tank to the Service Area; (ii) a chlorine injection system; and (iii) water capacity necessary to serve the Service Area (all hereinafter collectively referred to as the "Master District Facilities").

 Pursuant to an "Assignment and Assumption of Rights and Obligations under Regional Water and Sewer Contracts; Operations Agreement; and Capacity Reservation Agreement" dated effective October 1, 2005 (the "Capacity Assignment"), the Participants assigned all of their rights and obligations with respect to water supply capacity and wastewater treatment capacity under the Water Supply Contract and the Wastewater Treatment Contract (collectively, the "Regional Agreements") to the Master District, which, in turn, reserved water supply capacity and wastewater treatment capacity in favor of the Participants at full build-out in the amounts set forth in the Regional Agreements and agreed to allocate water capacity and wastewater treatment capacity on an interim basis fairly and equitably among the Participants.
-The Regional Agreements, as affected by the Capacity Assignment, originally provided that the Master District will purchase water supply capacity and wastewater treatment capacity by paying a capital recovery fee for each LUE within the Service Area (each, an "LUE Fee").
+The Regional Agreements, as affected by the Capacity Assignment, originally provided that the Master District would purchase water supply capacity and wastewater treatment capacity by paying a capital recovery fee for each LUE within the Service Area (each, an "LUE Fee").
 However, in December 2008, the Master District acquired the 500,000 gallon per day wastewater treatment plant and lift station (collectively, the "Wastewater Treatment Plant") from Metro and was assigned Metro's interest in the Wastewater Treatment Contract.
 The Master District intends to finance future expansions of the Wastewater Treatment Plant through the issuance of bonds.
 Therefore, it is anticipated that no further LUE Fees will be charged for wastewater treatment capacity under the Wastewater Treatment Contract.
-Further, pursuant to a "First Amendment to Amended and Restated Regional Water Capacity and Supply Agreement for a Portion of Northeastern Travis County, Texas" dated August 9, 2011 (the "Water Supply Contract Amendment"), in consideration of the payment of \$250,000 to Metro, the obligation to make water LUE fee payments to Metro has terminated until such time as the number of LUEs actually connected to the water system serving the Master District's service area exceeds 2,610, at which point water LUE fees are required to be paid on a connection by connection basis.
+Further, pursuant to a "First Amendment to Amended and Restated Regional Water Capacity and Supply Agreement for a Portion of Northeastern Travis County, Texas" dated August 9, 2011 (the "Water Supply Contract Amendment"), in consideration of the payment of \$250,000 to Metro, the obligation to make water LUE fee payments to Metro terminated until such time as the number of LUEs actually connected to the water system serving the Master District's service area exceeds 2,610, at which point water LUE fees are required to be paid on a connection by connection basis.
+Connections to the system now exceed 2,610 LUEs, and the Participants are collecting a water LUE fee in the amount of \$1,900 per LUE.
+These fees are remitted to the Master District, which in turn pays Metro per the Water Supply Contract.